siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012b Axial Interaction of a Static Mass Closure with a Null Probe.md

 Chapter 12a established that a null Maxwell probe carries two equal stress sectors.
-That alone explains why a one-channel account gives only half the full bending, but it does not yet say how a static bounded mass closure samples those two sectors.
+That alone explains why a one-channel account gives only half the full bending.
+This chapter derives directly how a static bounded mass closure samples those two sectors.

 This chapter derives that missing step directly from axial transport.